Chapter

 Friends on Edgar Avenue, which was halfway down the Adams Street hill,

-and singing in the Washington Elementary School chorus.
 One of the best times was playing ball.
 The kids

 would take a rolled up newspaper and use it as a football.
 We would play